mendix/docs/content/en/docs/developerportal/portfolio-management/_index.md

 2. Click the delete icon.
 The **Confirmation** dialog box opens.
 3. Click **Delete Tag**.

-#### 3.1.3 Linking an Epic to an Initiative
+#### 3.1.3 Linking Epics to an Initiative

 {{% alert color="info" %}}
-Only Portfolio Managers and Contributors from the company of the portfolio can link an epic to an initiative.
-External members or Viewers cannot do this action .
+Only Portfolio Managers and Contributors from the same company as the portfolio can link epics to an initiative.
+Viewers or external members cannot do this action.
 {{% /alert %}}

-The epic that you link can be any epic that belongs to an app in [Epics](#/developerportal/project-management/epics/).
-Before you link an epic to an initiative, make sure the app is already linked to the initiative.
-To link an epic to an initiative, do as follows:
+The epics that you link here can be any epics in [Epics](/developerportal/project-management/epics/).
+However, before you link epics, make sure the app to which the epics belong is already linked in the **Link Existing App** field.

+To link epics to an initiative, do as follows:

-1. Click **+ Link Epics** at the bottom of the **Epics** section to add them.
+1. At the bottom of the **Epics** section, click **+ Link Epics**.
 The **Link Epics** dialog window opens.
-2. Select the epics you want to link to the initiative.
+2. Select the epics.
 You can search by the epic ID or name.
-3. Click **Add** to link the selected epics to an initiative.
+3. Click **Add** to link the selected epics to the initiative.

-Once an epic is added, its ID, name, owner, and progress are displayed.
-Users can access the epic from this list if they have rights to the app to which the epic belongs.
+Once an epic is added, its ID, name, owner, and progress are displayed in this section.
+Users can go to the epic directly from here if they have rights to the app to which the epic belongs.

 {{% alert color="info" %}}
 To delete an existing linked epic, hover over the row where the epic is listed, and click the delete icon that appears at the end of the row.